I2C IO expanders with the Raspberry PI and Circuit Python

 Published: Fri 19 April 2024

-How to use MCP23017 IO expanders with the Raspberry PI and Circuit Python.
+How to use MCP23017 I2C IO expanders with the Raspberry PI and Circuit Python?
+What about connecting a Rotary encoder to your Raspberry PI?

 Like me, you may have a small project to connect one or more rotary encoders to your Raspberry PI.
 The MCP23017 chip seems ideal for this, and is easy to connect to the Raspberry with its I2C bus.
 Let's see how to use it with Circuit Python for Raspberry.